 Laurel Lake is a 5,600 acre lake with 200 miles of shore line located within the Daniel Boone National Forest.
 One of the deepest and cleanest lakes in Kentucky, Laurel Lake is known for it's emerald green coves and cliff-lined shores.

-The Laurel Lake section from the KY 192/1193 trail head to the Laurel Boat Ramp (11.0) is notable for it's beautiful lake vistas and emerald green water.
-The trail winds in and out along the fingers of the lake passing by campgrounds, boat docks and marinas.
+Section 26 starts from Ky 1193 trail head to the Laurel Dam.
+It is notable for it's beautiful lake vistas and emerald green water.
+The trail winds in and out along the fingers of the lake passing by campgrounds, boat docks and marinas before ending at the KY 192/1193 trail head.
 There are many access points to this trail, if you plan to leave a vehicle over night be sure to contact ranger station to let them know your agenda.

 Laurel Lake (KY 192) to Pine Mountain Church passes through the Cane Creek area.
 Points of intrest include Van Hook Falls and Big Dog Branch.
 This section of the trail can be rugged at times, but you are rewarded with the surrounding beauty.